 Real-time results will be available at the address http://kuntokampanja.chemigate.fi/.
 The order of the summarised results table will change as the competition progresses.
 The team in the lead will always be shown at the top.
 The ordering criteria are as follows:

 - 1. all team members have reached the target

 - 2. team average

 - 3. number of team members (teams with more members first)

-Chemigate has been organising the campaign for eight years now, first internally and then on a wider scale under the company’s leadership.
+Chemigate has been organising the campaign for ten years now, first internally and then on a wider scale under the company’s leadership.
 Some statistics are provided below.